-Of course, this same point applies to wild insects, and this is a main reason why I'm concerned about the vast amounts of insect suffering in nature.
-But even if farmed insects potentially live better lives than wild insects, this doesn't make it right to bring more of them into existence if their lives are still on average awful.
+Of course, wild insects probably have even higher mortality rates, and this is a main reason why I'm concerned about the vast amounts of insect suffering in nature.
+But even if farmed insects potentially live better lives than wild insects, this doesn't make it right to bring more of them into existence if their lives are still on average bad.

 Some argue that farmed insects enjoy pleasant lives: "Insects raised in farms live in teeming dark conditions (preferable environment), with ample and abundant food supply, no natural predators, no risk of outside diseases or parasites [...]."
-But this ignores the overwhelming infant mortality of insects, which may be painful for those insects that die early and is an inevitable byproduct of breeding more insects.
+But this ignores the generally higher infant-mortality rates of insects, as well as the possibility that lots of insects might die from disease, cannibalism, etc.

 In addition, these "luxurious" conditions could equally well be marketed to justify raising any farm animal, except maybe the part about dark conditions.
 Why don't factory farms embody this same dream of abundant food, no predators, limited risk of disease, and so on.
 So why is their welfare still poor?
 It's because in practice, farms don't want to spend too much effort on maintenance or optimal welfare.
 It pays to cram animals into smaller spaces, allow some rate of disease and illness in order to cut costs, and so on.
 While some small-scale insect farms may be aiming to avoid this outcome, it's not clear that in the long run the entomophagy business wouldn't go in a similar direction as the livestock business.
 Maybe if the insect-eating demographic is more liberal/eco-conscious/etc., it would push for more humane raising conditions, but the same is true if that demographic were eating livestock.
 (Note that I don't necessarily think small, eco-conscious livestock farms are more humane, because their slaughter methods may be worse than at factory farms due to lack of pre-slaughter stunning.)